 Fundy National Park sits on the Bay of Fundy.
-This means the park not only has 80 square miles of gorgeous parkland, but it also has the fantastic Fundy Coastline, hiking trails, the highest tides in the world and 25 waterfalls!!!!
+This means that Fundy National park New Brunswick not only has 80 square miles of gorgeous parkland, but it also has the fantastic Fundy Coastline, hiking trails, the highest tides in the world and 25 waterfalls.

 The second was Dickson Falls.
-Take the road to the left when you enter the park and you will be heading for Dickson Falls.
+Take the road to the left when you enter the park and you will be heading for Dickson Falls New Brunswick.
 It is quite a short walk to get there.
-Do take the option of heading all the way to the top of the falls as this is where there are the best views.
+Do take the option of heading all the way to the top of Dickson’s falls as this is where there are the best views.

-Shipyard Park was built in 2006 as a monument to this area’s shipbuilding past from the 19th century.
-In addition to the lighthouse, the park has a wharf and a nearly full-scale replica ship.
-Very insta friendly!
+Shipyard Park New Brunswick was built in 2006 as a monument to this area’s shipbuilding past from the 19th century.
+In addition to Andersen Hollow lighthouse, the park has a wharf and a nearly full-scale replica ship.
+Very insta friendly.

 Cape Enrage has been sitting at the southern tip of the New Brunswick side of the Bay of Fundy for 140 years.
-The name Cape Enrage comes from the ferocious of its nearby reef.
-As the lighthouse is located at a tip the views are fantastic and 180 degree.
+The name Cape Enrage comes from the ferocity of its nearby reef.
+As the Cape Enrage lighthouse is located at a tip the views are fantastic and 180 degree.

 The lighthouse itself is also extremely photogenic with its red top.
 The restaurant at Cape Enrage is also white in body and red on top so they work nicely together in a shot.
-And they have a shop and even a zip wire!
+And they have a shop and even a Cape Enrage zip wire.

 Just past Cape Enrage on the 915 road heading towards Alma is what is called Waterside on the map.
 I hadn’t read anything about Waterside before I drove past.
 It is a community of just 100 people.
-But wow what a beach!!!!
-Waterside Beach is absolutely stunning! the colours, the rocks, the views – wow wow wow!
-Park the car and get snapping!
+But wow what a beach.

 15. Hopewell Rocks

 The easiest way to experience Hopewell Rocks at low tide is to head to the park and walk down the staircase.
 Once low tide has been reached it is possible to walk between the rocks and get some nice shots.
-It is most dramatic when low tide is at its peak.
+The appearance of Hopewell Rocks is most dramatic when low tide is at its peak. [separator type=”thin”]